KontorProtocol/Documentation/docs/getting-started.md

    ```

 ## Next Steps
-The `hello-world` folder provides a basic Sigil smart contract template.
+The `hello-world` example contracts provides a basic Sigil smart contract template.
 You can:
 - Work directly in the `hello-world` directory to experiment with the example contract.
 - Copy and paste the `hello-world` folder to create new contracts, using it as a starting point.

-For more examples, check out the [Examples](./category/examples) section to learn about cross-contract calling and contract proxying.
+Before diving in though, check out the [Examples](./category/examples) section to learn more about writing Sigil and what it has to offer.